-The Formation, Nurture and Justice Team shall convene every other month and/or as required.
+The Formation, Nurture and Justice Team shall convene at least four times a year.
 The meetings may be in person, telephone conference call or web-based, or a combination thereof, recognizing the value of in-person meetings from time to time.